rchoukri/Jetson-nano-configuration/README.md

 this version is already configured, after writing the image in the SDcard, the jetson will boot automaticaly.
 The password for this version is : "jetson"
-All instructions are in this link: https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image in the rest of this tutorial we will work with the 2nd version
+All instructions are in this link: https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image

 You can download this version from: https://ln5.sync.com/dl/3a81c82d0/kngeabjw-qtt943v6-mz7kqtpu-xzqcekgy/view/default/11289357380004

+In the rest of this tutorial we will work with the first version
 ## Setup the RPi HQ V1.0 camera with the Jetson
 The RPi HQ V1.0 camera it's not supported on the Jetson nano, The CSI interface only works with the Pi Versions 2.1 or later  camera modules.